geonmo/htcondorce_on_vagrant/README.md

 It installs "apel" packages to condor-ce and apel client server.

-It also create databases and tables for apel parser.
+It also creates a database and tables for apel parser.

 This ansible code has some bug to handle the databases.